 Brent Cooper is the Founder and Executive Director of The Abs-Tract Organization.
 His primary training is as a political sociologist, focusing on knowledge-power dynamics and elite-mass relations.
 He holds a B.A. in International Relations from UBC, where he won the Mack Eastman United Nations Essay Prize and received a Graduating Student Leader Award.
-He subsequently earned an MSc. in Political Sociology from the London School of Economics, where he was exposed to Marxist ecology and the UK manifestation of the Occupy movement.
+He subsequently earned an MSc. in Political Sociology from the London School of Economics, where he crystallized a critical worldview.
 His varied work experience includes studying renewable energy markets at the National Research Council (Canada), internships at the Simons Centre for Disarmament and the Canadian International Council, and self-employment.
 He has several book manuscripts in the works covering the topics of abstraction, systemic conspiracy, and religion.
 Brent is also an accomplished filmmaker, and has written, directed, edited, and produced over an hour of cinematic content, including The Abs•Tract: Core Philosophy, a satirical short film about a mystery school that lays the groundwork for a dramatic paradigm shift.